Can a Joint Owner of a Property Force a Sale?

 4. File and Serve a Lawsuit

 Now it’s time to make the lawsuit but make sure that the file is following the partition statutes.
 Most of the co-owners hire an attorney.
 You can also handle it yourself but you have to go through different procedures.
-Also, make sure that the lawsuit is served on all parties in accordance with the law of the state.
+Also, make sure that the lawsuit is served on all parties by the law of the state.

 5. Possible Ways to Divide the Property